citusdata/citus_docs/develop/migration.rst

   migration_mt_query.rst

-After testing the changes in a development environment, the last step is to migrate production data to a Citus cluster and switch over the application.
+After testing the changes in a development environment, the last step is to migrate production data to a Citus cluster and switch over the production app.
 We have techniques to minimize downtime for this step.

 .. toctree::
   :maxdepth: 2